rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.Api/README.md

 #TODO use null-coalescing/null-conditional in various places, rerun tests

 //TODO design decision to return a list rather than wrapping in a class that has a list as a member

+#TODO back end design choice - get the visits via the patient, not via the hospital, for efficiency reasons.

+#TODO the same set of headings as per the front end
+#TODO look at Aidan's implementation notes
+#TODO could add more annotations to generate more descriptive swagger docs

+#TODO start server - first time accept certs, note that swagger displays in browser window
+#TODO a real applicaiton will have a real database, getting realistic test data might be tricky, no PII; production issues need to be handled carefully ("break glass"?)